mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

 With a Perplexity of almost 39,000, SparkNet v1 is **dramatically** worse than CodeLion's result.
 SparkNet was trained on the same dataset, so what happened?

 As it turns out, there's many different aspects to consider when training a model.
 The learning rate, for instance, defines how quickly a model can update its individual tensor weights as it responds to new information.
 Weight decay and warmup ratio can adjust how the learning rate decreases, or how long it takes learned changes to full apply.
 While our core hyperparameters are the same as CodeLion's, there's a number of secondary model parameters that can likewise be tweaked.
-The training script did succeed in producing a valid model - and that's a win of its own! - but the exact training parameters were clearly in need of further fine tuning.
+The training script succeeded in producing a valid model - and that's a win of its own! - but the exact training parameters were clearly in need of further fine-tuning.

 One positive result from this v1 run - we benchmarked the Spark's training throughput.
 The Spark managed a steady ~20k tokens/second in the training pipeline, which amounts to 72 million tokens per hour.
 With the set training budget of one billion tokens, the DGX Spark could finish the entire training run in about 14 hours time.
 All of the training runs would make use of [Tensorboard](link), which both records statistics from the training run, and provides an easy web-based reporting interface.